 Underexpose sunlit leaves to maximize color

-Contrary to what many believe, fall foliage in bright sunlight is still photographable if you isolate backlit leaves against a darker background and slightly underexpose them.
-The key here is making sure the foliage is the brightest thing in the frame, and to avoid including any sky in the frame.
-Photographing sunlit leaves, especially with a large aperture to limit DOF, has the added advantage of an extremely fast shutter speed that will freeze wind-blown foliage.
+Bright sunlight creates highlight/shadow extremes that photographers avoid.
+But contrary to what many believe, fall foliage in bright sunlight is still photographable if you isolate backlit leaves against a darker background and slightly underexpose them.
+The key here is making sure the subject leaves are the brightest thing in the frame, and to avoid including bright sky in the frame.
+Photographing sunlit leaves, especially with a large aperture to limit DOF, has the added advantage of an extremely fast shutter speed that will freeze wind motion.

 Slightly underexposing brightly lit leaves not only emphasizes their color, it turns everything that’s in shade to a dark background.
 And if your depth of field is narrow enough, points of light sneaking between the leaves and branches to reach your camera will blur to glowing jewels.